Published on: 23/08/2023 · Last updated on: 14/01/2026

 At the top of the Home page is a menu bar that includes number of useful links and resources.

-Moodle spaces can be accessed in a number of ways.
-Through the My courses link in the menu bar, through your personal Dashboard, or via the Tiles that appear below the menu bar.
+People access Moodle spaces in a number of ways.
+Visit My courses link in the menu bar, access your personal Dashboard, or use the Tiles below the menu bar.

 Dashboard

 The Dashboard provides users with a personal view.
-Additional blocks can be added as required, however by default, the dashboard shows a timeline of activities that require action (such as assessment submission dates for students or marking deadlines for staff) and a calendar that displays date specific Moodle information.
+Teacher’s can add additional blocks as required.
+By default, the dashboard shows a timeline of activities that require action and a calendar of Moodle events.
+This could be assessment deadlines or other activities.

 The dashboard page is customisable for providing you with:

-Menu blocks can be added and removed from the interface by clicking on the Edit this page button in the top right hand corner of the page.
+Menu blocks can be added and removed from the interface.
+Click on the Edit this page button in the top right hand corner of the page.
 This is similar to how editing Teachers currently customise the look and feel of Moodle courses.

 My Courses

-The My courses menu presents a personal view of Moodle spaces that can be customised and navigated in a number of ways.
-For people to get the most of their My courses page, they may wish to consider making use of features that have traditionally been overlooked.
-Setting start and end dates (in the Settings) will allow the users to distinguish between ‘Past’, ‘Future’ and ‘In progress’ Moodle spaces – though care must be taken to update this information between academic years or otherwise it may present incorrectly to new cohorts.
+The My courses menu presents a personal view of Moodle spaces.
+These can be customised and navigated in a number of ways.
+To get the most of the My courses page, consider making use of features that have traditionally been overlooked.
+Setting start and end dates (in Course Settings) will allow users to distinguish between ‘Past’, ‘Future’ and ‘In progress’ Moodle spaces.
+Care must be taken to update this information between academic years or otherwise it may present incorrectly to new cohorts.

 The Course Index & Blocks Panel